You are here

 • Collaborate with other community colleges and 4-year institutions (both public and private) on projects as well as creating pathways for graduates with associate degree

-• Collaborate with regional industry, professional organizations (ISC2, CompTIA), state and local IT/security departments, and others (chambers of commerce) to facilitate resources and fill the gap in the Cybersecurity workforce
+• Collaborate with regional industry, professional organizations (ISC2, CompTIA), state and local municipality IT/security departments, and others (chambers of commerce) to facilitate resources and fill the gap in the Cybersecurity workforce

 Director of Center for Cybersecurity Education